-ArcGIS Enterprise Cloud Builder for Amazon Web Services includes an app, introduced shortly after the release of 10.7.1, to create ArcGIS Enterprise deployments and stand-alone ArcGIS Server sites, as well as ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services.
+ArcGIS Enterprise Cloud Builder for Amazon Web Services includes an app to create ArcGIS Enterprise deployments and stand-alone ArcGIS Server sites, as well as ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services.

 ArcGIS Enterprise on Amazon Web Services deployment tools

 Esri provides the following tools to help you deploy ArcGIS Enterprise on AWS:

 - AWS CloudFormation templates—Esri provides sample CloudFormation templates that you can alter and run to create and upgrade ArcGIS Enterprise deployments and stand-alone ArcGIS Server sites on AWS.

 - ArcGIS Enterprise Cloud Builder for Amazon Web Services—Includes the ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services and the ArcGIS Enterprise Cloud Builder for Amazon Web Services app.
 The command line interface uses JSON files containing parameters that you alter to meet your needs, is built on the Esri templates, and provides a way to automate deployment creation.
 The app provides a graphical user interface (GUI) that guides you through creating an ArcGIS Enterprise deployment or stand-alone ArcGIS Server site.
 The app uses the same JSON files and Esri AWS CloudFormation templates as ArcGIS Enterprise Cloud Builder CLI for AWS, but the app populates these files for you.

 AWS CloudFormation is an Amazon service option to automate the creation and configuration of resources in AWS.